alinarezrangel/cnatural/docs/index.md

 APIs of CNatural.
 * [`handwritten/`](handwritten/index.md): Contains (in Markdown) the documentation of misc.
 APIs and others.
-Generally contains help about how to install CNatural and other general resources.
+Generally contains help about how to install CNatural, programming interfaces not defined in `c/` or `js/` and other general resources.
 * [`usage/`](usage/index.md): Contains (in Markdown) help about CNatural.
 This documentation is designed more for a end-user of CNatural.